Cart

 Authors often like to use painters as protagonists because they illustrate some of the issues and concerns that are relevant to all artists.
 Sometimes these works reflect the reality of life for most painters but […]

-Paintings I created between 2019 – 2021 explored Neolithic art that was focused on female fertility and the regenerative power of the earth.
-I was most interested in the European Neolithic era which would have […]
+This blog describes Paintings I created between 2019 – 2021 that explored European Neolithic art and the culture of my ancient forebears.
+I am interested in this culture as it appears to have been focused […]

 how has suspicion of any clear statement of goals, reference to any absolute principles and denial of any metaphysical basis for existence or thought become the dominant paradigm?

-Academia, Art and the New Art Academy As further research into painting in the 21st Century, this blog looks at some modernist art criticism from the 1960’s & ’70’s.
-It briefly reviews & expands on […]
+As further research into painting in the 21st Century, this blog looks at some modernist art criticism from the 1960’s & ’70’s.
+It briefly reviews how two major art critics of that era shaped current […]

-This post continues the exploration of the philosophical currents that shape current art practices.
-A previous post, More on Painting, touched on the issue of identity, discussed in terms of “self-differing”, or the self as […]
+This post continues the exploration of the philosophical currents that shape current art practices, in this case the issue of identity and Neo-Liberalism.
+A previous post, More on Painting, touched on the issue of identity, […]

 This and other posts are an effort to understand how painting has become a suspect art form, freighted with assumptions of its strong & irredeemable connection to everything that was wrong with art before the […]